weaviate/st-weaviate-connection/README.md

 #### `hybrid_search` method

-The `hybrid_search` method is a convenience method that was created for the Weaviate connector.
+The `hybrid_search` method is a convenience method that was created for the Weaviate connection.

 It performs a hybrid search on the Weaviate instance.
 The method requires `collection_name` and `query` as arguments.